 Unfortunately, the body adapts to heroin pretty quickly, and in a short time, the body becomes addicted.
 For people to remain high, they have to increase the amount of dosage taken.
 People who start with smoking the drug often graduate to injecting themselves with it to speed up the process of feeling high and make it more intense.

 At this point, their body starts developing a dependency, and they need more and more heroin to feel good.

 Because of the forced dopamine release caused by heroin use, their body stops producing dopamine naturally, which means that nothing else but the drug gives them pleasure.
 If they continue to use the drug and can no longer function without it, they spend more time and money on heroin than anything else; this is a sign of heroin addiction.

 Get Help for Heroin Addiction at Rockland Recovery

 The feeling that people get after taking heroin comes at a very high cost.
 Some side effects of heroin addiction include:

 Heroin is also one of the leading causes of a fatal drug overdose.

 Luckily, heroin addiction is not a death sentence.
 Addicts can still recover and start their life over if they seek help now.
-At Rockland Recovery Treatment Centers, we have an addiction treatment staff that will help them through the process of recovery from detoxing their body to helping them deal with the withdrawal symptoms safely.
+At Rockland Recovery Treatment Centers, we have an addiction treatment staff that will help them through the process of recovery.

 They don’t have to do this alone.
 Call us today at 844.334.2502, and we will get them the help they need.